-Direct pulls from the database are not advisable as there have been several gear modifications and vessel changes over the course of the time series (Miller et al. 2010).
+Direct pulls from the database are not advisable as there have been several gear modifications and vessel changes over the course of the time series (T. J. Miller et al. 2010).
 Survdat was developed as a database query that applies the appropriate calibration factors for a seamless time series since the 1960s.
 As such, it is the base for many of the other analyses conducted for the State of the Ecosystem report that involve fisheries independent data.

 The Survdat script can be broken down into two sections.
 The first pulls the raw data from SVDBS.
 While the script is able to pull data from more than just the spring and fall bottom trawl surveys, for the purposes of the State of the Ecosystem reports only the spring and fall data are used.
 Survdat identifies those research cruises associated with the seasonal bottom trawl surveys and pulls the station and biological data.
 Station data includes tow identification (cruise, station, and stratum), tow location and date, as well as several environmental variables (depth, surface/bottom salinity, and surface/bottom temperature).
 Stations are filtered for representativness using a station, haul, gear (SHG) code for tows prior to 2009 and a tow, operations, gear, and aquisition (TOGA) code from 2009 onward.
-The codes that correspond to a representative tow (SHG $\leq 136$ or TOGA $\leq 1324$ ) are the same used by assessment biologists at the
+The codes that correspond to a representative tow (SHG \leq 136 or TOGA \leq 1324) are the same used by assessment biologists at the NEFSC.
+Biological data includes the total biomass and abundance by species, as well as lengths and number at length.

 Name Code Applied

-Door Conversion DCF $<\!1985$
+Door Conversion DCF <1985

 Net Conversion GCF 1973 - 1981 (Spring)

 Vessel Conversion I VCF Delaware II records

 Vessel Conversion II BCF Henry Bigelow records

-Table 42.1: Calibration factors for NEFSC trawl survey data
+Table 51.1: Calibration factors for NEFSC trawl survey data